dansinker/cellstories-archive/README.md

 Then, I need to make an actual archive interface.
 Right now, the stories look pretty much like they used to, but there was never a great archive view (by design) so that needs to be made.

+Finally, I need to finish restoring the actual story pages.
+No links work, the actual story display logic isn't in place right now (meaning, you see the same format whatever device, instead of the crazy javascript-based system I'd built because user agent seemed like a pain in the ass and CSS media queries weren't really a thing yet), and some of the CSS isn't yet in place.

 Finally, I need to hook cellstories.net back up to the [S3 bucket](http://www.cellstories.net.s3-website-us-east-1.amazonaws.com/) where all this stuff lives.